Namane00426/portfolio_Nickname-generator/README.md

-# Nickname_generator - mixed message generator
+# Nickname_generator - mixed message
 **This is a generator for making random nickname.
 The nickname are made up of three kinds of data to make it random.**

 ## Example1: